qouteall/qouteall-blog/Cognitive-biases.md

 - If a software functionality require manually enabling it, much fewer users will know and use that functionality.
 - Just 1 second longer page load time may reduce user conversion by 30%.
 [Source](https://www.cloudflare.com/learning/performance/more/website-performance-conversion-rates/)
 - Each setup procedure will frustrate a portion of users, making them give up installing the software.
-Example: when installing a desktop application, some people may give up when cannot find the installer in download folder, give up when seeing safety confirmation, give up in one installer step, or give up when installation requires restart.
 [Why I’m Done Making Desktop Applications](https://www.kalzumeus.com/2009/09/05/desktop-aps-versus-web-apps/).
 A good product requires minimal configuration to start working.

 **Status quo bias**: tend to maintain status quo.
-This is related to risk aversion: actively-made decisions could turn out to be worse.
+This is related to risk aversion, as change may cause risk.

 A related concept is **omission bias**: People treats the harm of doing something (commision) higher than the harm of not doing anything (omission).
 Doing things actively bears more responsibility.
 In the trolley problem, not doing anything reduces perceived responsibility.